TraceMachina/nativelink/README.md

 This causes Bazel to run the commands through an all-in-one `CAS`, `scheduler` and `worker`.

-🎉 Tada 🎉 NativeLink is working.

 ## ❄️ Installing with Nix

 **Installation requirements:**

 * Nix with [flakes](https://nixos.wiki/wiki/Flakes) enabled

-This build does not require cloning the repository, but you need to provide a config file, for instance the one at [nativelink-config/examples/basic_cas.json](https://github.com/TraceMachina/nativelink/blob/main/nativelink-config/examples/basic_cas.json).
+This build doesn't require cloning the repository, but you need to provide a configuration file, for instance the one at [`nativelink-config/examples/basic_cas.json`](./nativelink-config/examples/basic_cas.json).

 The following command builds and runs NativeLink in release (optimized) mode: